jndean/Clockchecker/README.md

 # Clockchecker 🕰️
-Reddit user u\Not_Quite_Vertical posts [weekly Blood on the Clocktower puzzles](https://notquitetangible.blogspot.com/2024/11/clocktower-puzzle-archive.html).
+Reddit user u/Not_Quite_Vertical posts [weekly Blood on the Clocktower puzzles](https://notquitetangible.blogspot.com/2024/11/clocktower-puzzle-archive.html).
 Clockchecker is a naïve solver of specifically these puzzles, which generates and checks all possible worlds.
 A driving motivation is for implementing new characters to be as easy as possible.

-## Puzzle Examples
+## Puzzle Solving Examples
 <p align="center">
 <table>
 <tr><th>Puzzle 26</th></tr>